danslapman/PatternMatching/readme.md

 -----------
 - Complete redesign of Union<..> type (more type-safe)

-Breaking changes agains 2.* branch:
+Breaking changes against 2.* branch:
 -----------------------------------
 - Unions must be matched with UnionMatcher
 - There is no more other way to extract value from Union<..> but pattern matching